Drew Pritchard: The Salvage Hunter

 How did you become involved with stained glass?
 Did you not consider interior design?

 I went into the world of stained glass because it was a way into the architectural antique industry at a time when it was booming and more or less a closed shop.
-My first day on the job an architectural antique dealer pulled up and openend the van and shouted me over.
-I helped him pull out a huge stanined glass door with butterflies and foliage all over it which was of an extremely high quality and I knew from that moment on I was in!
+On my first day on the job, an architectural antique dealer pulled up and opened the van and shouted me over.
+I helped him pull out a huge stained glass door with butterflies and foliage all over it, which was of extremely high quality, and I knew from that moment on I was in!
+I have a huge interest in interior design and have been asked to do numerous projects but have never done it professionally, rather concentrating on architetural salvage.
+I’m not going to discount it completely, though, as it’s something I’d like to look into in the future.

-My family are not in the antiques trade.
-I was always fascinated by antiques, junk, rust, old cars, scrap yards, flea markets.
+My family is not in the antiques trade.
+I was always fascinated by antiques, junk, rust, old cars, scrap yards, and flea markets.
 You name it, I was there and loved it!
 I spent my early years reading books on antiques and design and decided at the age of eleven that I would become an antique dealer.

 Apart from your work, do you have any other passions?

-What do you like to do on a day off ?
+What do you like to do on a day off?

 When I do get spare time, I love catching up with friends…usually in a pub.